Choreographer Jennifer Weber Has Big Plans for 'The Hip Hop Nutcracker'

 The story is centered around a holiday party in New York City, where Maria-Clara's parents are fighting.
 Drosselmeyer casts a spell and sends her and The Nutcracker on a magical journey back to the 1980s to the Brooklyn nightclub on New Year’s Eve where her parents first met.

-"I've always been interested in juxtaposing different worlds together because what is so fascinating about art is finding things you wouldn't think go together," Weber told Dance Dish during a rehearsal break in Los Angeles.
+"I've always been interested in juxtaposing different worlds together because what is so fascinating about art is finding things you wouldn't think go together," Weber told Dance Dish Media during a rehearsal break in Los Angeles.
 "There is an instant dialogue between hip-hop dance, which is contemporary, and classical music, which is old.
 We are communicating."

 This isn't Weber's first foray into hip-hop ballet.
 She first tackled Firebird because the story seemed aligned with hip-hop and it featured strong female roles for her crew.
 She moved onto The Four Seasons, then The Hip Hop Nutcracker and she recently did Stravinsky's Petrushka with Lil Buck, Tiler Peck and Brooklyn Mack at Fall For Dance in New York City.